 - Increase the number of transplants

-- Provide equitable transplant access
+- Provide equity in access to transplants

 - Promote living donor and transplant recipient safety